minetest-mods-camp/arena_lib/DOCS.md

 * `arena_lib.on_timeout(mod, function(arena))`: called when the timer of an arena, if exists, reaches 0
 * `arena_lib.on_eliminate(mod, function(arena, p_name))`: called when a player is eliminated (see `arena_lib.remove_player_from_arena(...)`)
 * `arena_lib.on_kick(mod, function(arena, p_name))`: called when a player is kicked from a match (same as above)
-* `arena_lib.on_quit(mod, function(arena, p_name))`: called when a player quits from a match (same as above)
+* `arena_lib.on_quit(mod, function(arena, p_name, is_forced))`: called when a player quits from a match (same as above). `is_forced` is true when the match has been terminated via `force_arena_ending(...)`
 * `arena_lib.on_prequit(mod, function(arena, p_name))`: called when a player tries to quit.
 If it returns false, quit is cancelled.
 Useful ie. to ask confirmation first, or simply impede a player to quit
 * `arena_lib.on_disconnect(mod, function(arena, p_name))`: called when a player disconnects while in a match

-> Beware: there is a default behaviour already for most of these situations: for instance when a player dies, its deaths increase by 1.
+> Beware: there is a default behaviour already for most of these situations: for instance when a player dies, their deaths increase by 1.
 These callbacks exist just in case you want to add some extra behaviour to arena_lib's.

 So for instance, if we want to add an object in the first slot when a player joins the pre-match, we can simply do: